Guts/qgis-deployment-cli/docs/jobs/splash_screen_manager.md

 - `create`: add splash screen if not set
 - `create_or_restore`: add splash screen if not set and replace eventual existing one
 - `remove`: remove splash screen

+### strict

+Check image size against QGIS recomendations: 600x300.

+Possible values:

+- `true`: fail if the image dimensions does not comply with QGIS recomendations.
+- `false`: do not fail if the image dimensions does not comply with QGIS recomendations.
+A warning is logged.

 ----